|

 Compressed Earth Blocks can be entirely natural.
 As with sundried adobes, compressed adobes add excellent thermal mass that helps alleviate indoor temperature

 fluctuations.
-CEBs are denser than sun dried adobes.
+CEBs are more dense than sun dried adobes.

 |